DannyBen/webcache/README.md

 Usage
 --------------------------------------------------

-Use `WebCache.get url` to load from cache, or download:
+Load a file from cache, or download if needed:

 ```ruby
 require 'webcache'